aungmyat1/App-Screen-/DEPLOYMENT.md

 3. Serve the built files using a web server like Nginx or Apache.

-## Setting up Stripe Webhooks
+## Setting up Braintree Webhooks

-For the payment system to work correctly, you need to set up Stripe webhooks:
+For the payment system to work correctly, you need to set up Braintree webhooks:

-1. In your Stripe Dashboard, go to Developers > Webhooks.
+1. In your Braintree Dashboard, go to Settings > Webhooks.
 2. Add a new endpoint with the URL: `https://yourdomain.com/api/payments/webhook`
 3. Select the following events:
+   - Subscription Charged Successfully
+   - Subscription Charged Unsuccessfully
-   - `checkout.session.completed`
+   - Subscription Canceled
-   - `customer.subscription.deleted`
+   - Subscription Expired
-4. Copy the webhook signing secret and add it to your `STRIPE_WEBHOOK_SECRET` environment variable.
+4. Copy the webhook signing secret and add it to your environment variables.

 ## Domain and SSL Configuration